 You can meet prerequisite requirements by qualification through the assessment test and be placed in that course or by completing the prerequisite course with a grade of Pass, C or better.

 Note: High school coursework must have a grade of B or better for math courses and cannot exceed 5 years.

 Courses Completed at Other Colleges

-If you met the prerequisite at another school you must submit the to verify completion along with your transcripts for evaluation before the semester deadline.
+If you met the prerequisite at another school, log into your Viking Student Portal, and find the Forms Tile.
+In the Forms Tile, complete the Prerequisite Clearance Form.
+A counselor on campus will be assigned your form.
+You will then have the ability to submit to them your transcripts for evaluation before the semester deadline.
 After the deadline, you must attend your online priority appointment to complete the process.
 Prerequisites submitted during open registration will be processed for the following semester.